Vincit/lunch-assistant/README.md

 ## Code and CI/CD

 Github: https://github.com/Vincit/lunch-assistant.
-All pushes to `main` branch will trigger GitHub Actions Workflow, which deploys app to Azure Function `lunch-premium`.
+All pushes to `main` branch will trigger GitHub Actions Workflow, which deploys app to Azure Function `lunch-basic`.

 ## Prerequisites